-Quantum Computing Stocks Plummet: What You Need to Know! - YaNoticias
+Quantum Computing Stocks Plummet: What You Need to Know! - YANoticias

 2. **Drug Discovery:** Pharmaceutical companies leverage quantum simulations to model molecular interactions more effectively, speeding up the drug discovery process.

-3. **Optimization Problems:** Industries ranging from logistics to finance harness quantum algorithms to solve complex optimization issues at unprecedented speeds.
+3. **Optimisation Problems:** Industries ranging from logistics to finance harness quantum algorithms to solve complex optimisation issues at unprecedented speeds.

 #### Limitations and Challenges Ahead